bcgov/MyGovBC-notification-server/docs/_docs/benchmarks.md

   <p>A <i>NotifyBC</i> server node can deliver 1 million emails in as little as 1 hour to a SMTP server node.
 SMTP server node's disk I/O is the bottleneck in such case.
 Throughput can be improved through horizontal scaling.</p>
 </div>

 When *NotifyBC* is used to deliver broadcast push notifications to a large number of subscribers, probably the most important benchmark is throughput.
-The benchmark is especially critical if a latency cap is imposed.
+The benchmark is especially critical if a latency cap is desired.
 To facilitate capacity planning, load testing on the email channel has been conducted.
 The test environment, procedure, results and performance tuning advices are provided hereafter.

 ## Environment